The SHCLA Advisory committee has formed

 For people living with SMI, stable and supportive housing is crucial to improving mental and physical health, both of which help to increase overall quality of life and well-being.

-CLA and Recovery
+SHCLA and Recovery

 A lack of affordable housing complicates recovery and the delivery of support resources for people struggling with mental health symptoms.